Class AbstractJGivenConfiguration

 • setTestClassSuffixRegEx

-public void setTestClassSuffixRegEx(java.lang.String suffixRegEx)
+public void setTestClassSuffixRegEx(String suffixRegEx)

 Set a regular expression for a test class suffix that should be removed by JGiven in the report.